rsxy/micropulser/README.md

 - `pinID2`: Second pin number for pulse output.
 - `pulselen2`: Length of the pulse on the second pin in microseconds.

-Example: To generate a double pulse sequence on pins 2 and 5 with respective pulse lengths of 10 and 20 microseconds and a gap of 100 microseconds:
+Example: To generate a double pulse sequence on pins D2 and D5 with respective pulse lengths of 10 and 20 microseconds and a gap of 100 microseconds:

   `doublepulse 2 10 100 5 20`

 ### test
-`test` : Generates a sequence of test pulses of varying lengths (1, 2, 5, 10 µs) on all configured pins.
+`test` : Generates a sequence of test pulses of varying lengths (1, 2, 5, 10 µs) on all configured pins (default: D2, D3, D4, D5), with approx 1 ms in between.

-`test2` : Generates a sequence of test pulses of varying lengths (1, 2, 4 µs) on all configured pins.
+`test2` : Generates a sequence of test pulses of varying lengths (1, 2, 4 µs) on all configured pins, with approx. 100 ms in between.

+As with for `periodic` mode, the periodicity will not be strict, the main program loop will produce a set of pulses in each iteration.
+In addition to the preset wait time, overhead of loop execution (listening for new commands, e.g. `stop`) will cause varying delay.

 ### stop
-`stop`

-Stops any ongoing pulse generation and waits for a new command.
+`stop` : Stops any ongoing pulse generation and waits for a new command.

 ### setpin
 `setpin <pinID> <pinsate>` : Set pin to LOW (pinstate = 0) or HIGH (pinstate = 1)